tommasobenedetti/myFlix-client/README.md

 # Purpose

-This project represents the client-side of my drive-in application.
+This project represents the client-side of my myFlix application.

 # Tools used